avo-hq/docs.avohq.io/docs/2.0/common/link_to_resource_common.md

 :::option `link_to_resource`
-  Wraps the content into an anchor that links to the resource
+Wraps the content into an anchor that links to the resource.
 :::